Toolkit to bring play and inclusion to refugees living in remote communities

 ‘Play for Inclusion’ Handbook and Activity Cards

-This Handbook is for practitioners who work in non-formal early childhood education and care (ECEC) services supporting the integration and psychosocial well-being of young refugee children and their caregivers.
-Read more.
+The Handbook and Activity Cards are for practitioners who work in non-formal early childhood education and care (ECEC) services supporting the integration and psychosocial well-being of young refugee children and their caregivers.

 Frequently asked questions about the TOY for Inclusion Approach

 What is a Play Hub?
 How do children benefit from Play Hubs?
 How do parents and caregivers and other family members benefit from Play Hubs?
 This document answers these questions and more.
 It is available in English, Croatian, Dutch, Hungarian, Italian, Latvian, Polish, Slovakian, Slovenian, and Turkish.

 Community Play Hubs: a cost assessment